 In line with our charter which states that we advance learning and knowledge by teaching and research, the University processes personal data for research purposes under Article 6 (1) (e) of the General Data Protection Regulation (GDPR), i.e. Processing is necessary for the performance of a task carried out in the public interest.
 Due to the close nature of the relationship between research and research impact, public task is also the legal basis for the University for processing personal data relating to research impact.

-This information will be processed within the University and may be shared with Research England, the body conducting REF 2021.
-Research England will process personal data submitted by Universities in accordance with current data protection legislation (see https://www.ref.ac.uk/guidance/data-management-guidance/model-ref-data-collection-statements-for-heis/ and paragraphs 98-99 in Guidance on Submission https://www.ref.ac.uk/publications/guidance-on-submissions-201901/.)
+This information will be processed within the University and may be shared with Research England (RE), the body conducting REF 2021.
+RE is part of UK Research and Innovation (UKRI) and under this arrangement UKRI has the role of “data controller” for personal data submitted to the REF.
+Any personal data submitted by Universities to REF 2021 will be collected, stored and processed in accordance with current data protection legislation (see https://www.ref.ac.uk/guidance/data-management-guidance/model-ref-data-collection-statements-for-heis/ and paragraphs 98-99 in Guidance on Submission https://www.ref.ac.uk/publications/guidance-on-submissions-201901/.)
 The University of York will not share your information externally for any other purposes without your consent unless exceptional circumstances apply.

 The University takes information security extremely seriously and has implemented appropriate technical and organisational measures to protect personal data.
 Access to information is restricted on a need-to-know basis and security arrangements are regularly reviewed to ensure their continued suitability.
 For further information see, https://www.york.ac.uk/it-services/security/.